Adityamaurya123uma/Algorith_Visualizer/algorithm-visualizer/README.md

 ## Contact

-If you have any questions, suggestion, or feedback, please feel free to reach out to us at [maurya's gmail] or [deepsolanki3010@gmail.com]
+If you have any questions, suggestion, or feedback, please feel free to reach out to us at [madityauma20@gmail.com] or [deepsolanki3010@gmail.com]

 ## Authors